cfragiadakis/Crime-Analysis-in-Chicago/README.md

 <img src="https://user-images.githubusercontent.com/72870088/212781303-07ffa1e6-ea2a-4184-a8d6-d0af7ab6313b.png" width="800" height="446" alt="Image Alt Text">

+Theft and battery are the most frequent crimes that occur in Chicago.
 We can easily observe that our data is highly imbalanced.
 This will affect the accuracy of the model that we will use later, so we have to consider this when we will measure its performance.

 **2.2 Crime map of Chicago**